 - Correct font loading for different languages

-As you can see, there are more loose ends to tie up with apps.
-So, while you should create test cases for websites too, they’re especially critical when testing localized versions of apps.
+Since there are more loose ends to tie up here than with websites, test cases are especially critical when testing localized versions of apps.

 Example test cases to help you write your own